mattbrannon/eslint/docs/src/contribute/package-json-conventions.md

 A target MAY refer to a list of affected file extensions (such as `cjs` or `less`) delimited by a `+`.
 If there is more than one extension, the list SHOULD be alphabetized.
 When a file extension has variants (such as `cjs` for CommonJS and `mjs` for ESM), the common part of the extension MAY be used instead of explicitly listing out all of the variants (e.g. `js` instead of `cjs+jsx+mjs`).

-The target SHOULD NOT refer to name of the name of the tool that's performing the action (`eleventy`, `webpack`, etc.)
+The target SHOULD NOT refer to the name of the tool that's performing the action (`eleventy`, `webpack`, etc.)

 ### Options